 No data are available for the chemicals in this group.
-Based on the available data for the boric acid and alcohol metabolites, the driver of the systemic effects of the chemicals will be the boric acid metabolite.
-The alcohol metabolites generally only produced transient effects or effects at very high doses (NICNAS 2013a; NICNAS2013b; NICNAS 2013c; NICNAS 2014).
+Based on the available data for the metabolites (boric acid and relevant alcohols), the driver of the systemic effects of the chemicals will be the boric acid metabolite.
+The alcohol metabolites generally only produced transient effects or effects at very high doses (NICNAS 2013a; NICNAS 2013b; NICNAS 2013c; NICNAS 2014).